 - The report includes detailed commentary on the markets and the impact a variety of global trade issues have on their FDI attractiveness, as well as a ranking of the top 25 countries.

-- The United States has topped the index for the 6th time, in a row.
+The United States has topped the FDI confidence index in 2020 with a score of 2.26.
+The United States has topped the index for the 8th time, in a row.

 Where does India stand?